novlesse/novlesse/README.md

 ## Hello!

 My name is Jeffrey Lau.
 I am a front-end developer with full-stack background based in Vancouver, BC.
-I enjoy building all things interactive and thrive under challenges.
-I believe you can never learn too much, and strive to learn one thing a day.
+I enjoy building all things interactive and learning new technologies.

 #### You can connect with me here: